top of page

 EN

-Invited by numerous orchestras around the world, he has appeared as a soloist with the Orchestre Royal de Chambre de Wallonie (Belgium), the Simón Bolívar Symphony Orchestra (Venezuela), the Moravian Philharmonic Orchestra (Czech Republic), the Vogtland Philharmonic Orchestra and the Elbland Philharmonie Sachsen (Germany), the Santa Barbara Chamber Orchestra (United States), Camerata Nordica (Sweden), and the Kansai Philharmonic Orchestra (Japan).
+A guest soloist the world over, he has performed notably with the Orchestre Royal de Chambre de Wallonie (Belgium), the Simón Bolívar Symphony Orchestra (Venezuela), the Moravian Philharmonic Orchestra (Czech Republic), the Vogtland Philharmonic Orchestra and the Elbland Philharmonie Sachsen (Germany), the Santa Barbara Chamber Orchestra (United States), Camerata Nordica (Sweden) and the Kansai Philharmonic Orchestra (Japan).

-A sought-after chamber musician, he has collaborated with artists such as Augustin Dumay, Jonathan Fournel, Ilya Gringolts, Gary Hoffman, Victor Julien-Laferrière, Liya Petrova, Gidon Kremer, Alexandre Kantorow, Aurélien Pascal, Christian Tetzlaff, and the Trio Wanderer.
+A sought-after chamber musician, he has collaborated with artists such as Augustin Dumay, Kit Armstrong, Jonathan Fournel, Ilya Gringolts, Gary Hoffman, Victor Julien-Laferrière, Liya Petrova, Gidon Kremer, Alexandre Kantorow, Aurélien Pascal, Christian Tetzlaff and the Trio Wanderer, and performs as a member of the Trio Arnold and the Quatuor Hermès.

-He performs regularly in prestigious venues including the Philharmonie de Paris, Bozar in Brussels, Victoria Hall in Geneva, Seiji Ozawa Hall in Boston, and Symphony Hall in Osaka.
-He is also a frequent guest at major festivals such as Verbier, the Folles Journées in Nantes and Tokyo, the Festival International de La Roque d’Anthéron, the Seiji Ozawa Matsumoto Festival, the Festival de Pâques in Aix-en-Provence, the Tanglewood Music Festival, and the Festival of Young European Soloists in Venezuela.
+He can also be heard at major festivals: Verbier, the Folles Journées in Nantes and Tokyo, the Festival International de La Roque d’Anthéron, the Seiji Ozawa Matsumoto Festival, the Festival de Pâques in Aix-en-Provence, the Tanglewood Music Festival, Chamber Music Connects the World in Kronberg, and the Festival des Jeunes Solistes Européens in Venezuela.

-He performs on two violas crafted by German luthier Stephan von Baehr.
+He plays on two violas by the German luthier Stephan von Baehr.

 bottom of page